samithreddy39/internshalaassignment4/README.md

 - **Add Tasks**: Users can add new tasks with optional importance and a due date.
 - **Mark Complete**: Tasks can be marked as completed or uncompleted.
-- **Toggle Importance**: Mark tasks as important for better visibility.
+- **Set Priority**: Assign high or low priority to tasks for better organization.
-- **Dynamic Theming**: Light and dark themes available.
+-**Theme Switching**: Switch between light and dark themes to suit your preference.
-- **Responsive Design**: Optimized for mobile, tablet, and desktop screens.
+-**Responsive Design**: Optimized layout for mobile, tablet, and desktop devices.

 ## Live Demo